Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 Northwestern Stats and Trends

-- Northwestern has two wins against the spread in eight games this season.
+- Thus far this season Northwestern has two wins against the spread.

 - This year, the Wildcats are winless ATS when entering a game as an underdog of 12 points or more.

-- Northwestern's games this year have hit the over four times in eight opportunities (50%).
+- Northwestern's games this season have gone over the total in four out of eight opportunities (50%).

-- Northwestern is 2-3 against the spread and 3-2 overall in games when it scores more than 16.1 points.
+- The Wildcats put up 19 points per game, comparable to the 16.1 the Hawkeyes give up.

-- When Northwestern piles up more than 297.3 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Northwestern scores more than 16.1 points, it is 2-3 against the spread and 3-2 overall.

-- This season the Wildcats have 12 turnovers, eight fewer than the Hawkeyes have takeaways (20).
+- When Northwestern totals more than 297.3 yards, the team is 2-2 against the spread and 2-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.